livecode/livecode/docs/specs/lcb-traits.md

 ### Defining traits

     public trait type CanFormatAsString
-        method type FormatAsString(in me) as string
+        in method type FormatAsString() as string
     end type

+    public trait type CanParseFromString
+        handler type ParseFromString(in pString as String) as MyType end handler

-A trait definition is a block containing a list of zero or more `method type` declarations.  `method type` declarations take the same form as existing `handler type` declarations.
+A trait definition is a block containing a list of one or more `method type` or `handler type` declarations.

-Two additional symbols are defined within a trait definition:
+An additional symbol, `MyType`, is defined within a trait definition.

-1. `MyType` is always equivalent to the type of the value that the method is being called for.
+It is always equivalent to the concrete type for which the trait is implemented.

-2. `me` must always be the first parameter a `method` definition or `method type` declaration; it is equivalent to writing `me as MyType`.
-The `me` parameter must always be `in` or `inout`.
+#### Trait methods

+    public trait type AtomicArithmeticOps
+        inout method type AtomicIncrement() as MyType
+        inout method type AtomicDecrement() as MyType
+    end type

+A trait body may contain `method type` declarations.  `method type` declarations are similar to `handler type` declarations.

+Methods take an implicit argument named `me` of type `MyType`.
+This is the value for which the method is being called.

+The `method type` declaration may have an `in` or `inout` qualifier that controls the mutability of the `me` special argument.
+If neither `in` nor `inout` are specified, `me` is immutable.

+Methods may only be invoked for values of concrete types for which the trait is implemented.

+#### Trait handlers

+A trait body may contain `handler type` declarations.
+These are procedures that are never invoked for a value.
+For example, they may be used for construction.

+Trait handlers must always fulfil the **Relevance Rule**.

+#### Relevance rule

+The **Relevance Rule** is required to ensure that implementations of a trait handler are always distinct.

+Trait handler prototypes must therefore mention `MyType`.
+This means that the prototype must either return `MyType`, or accept a `MyType` parameter.

 ### Implementing traits

     public implementation of CanFormatAsString for T
-        method FormatAsString(in me) as string
+        method FormatAsString() as string
             variable tFormatted as string
-            -- Format me parameter
+            -- Format implicit "me" parameter
             return tFormatted
         end method
     end implementation